-Some good news is regulators have started to crack down on bitcoin and exchanges in an effort to monitor and stem the flow of such scams.
-The FCA has banned cryptocurrency exchange Binance, from carrying out any regulated activity in the UK, over concerns about its money laundering controls.
+Regulators and banks have attempted to crack down on bitcoin and exchanges in an effort to monitor and stem the flow of such scams.
+In June 2021 the FCA banned cryptocurrency exchange Binance from carrying out any regulated activity in the UK, over concerns about its money laundering controls.

 Cryptocurrencies are volatile and fluctuate in price dramatically within days.
 This makes it easier for scammers to trick people into investing.
 So too does the fact that digital currencies are determined by software that few of us truly understand.